buckley-w-david/polyglot/README.md

 ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --errexit               --no-errexit          If errexit the script will     │ │                                               exit if any script exits.      │ │                                               [default: errexit]             │ │ --communicate           --no-communicate      If communicate stdout from     │ │                                               each script will be fed into   │
+│ --errexit               --no-errexit          If errexit the script will     │ │                                               exit if any script exits with  │ │                                               an error status code.          │ │                                               [default: errexit]             │ │ --communicate           --no-communicate      If communicate stdout from     │ │                                               each script will be fed into   │